 Inter-personal issues within your group stemming from deciding group rules must be brought to me promptly for arbitration.
 This arbitration will focus on the guidelines above and in forming an equitable compromise (essentially, equal marginal/new inconvenience) among group members and not on determining whose activities outside this course (including personal pursuits, situations, and choices) are more meritorious.

-No collaboration is permitted between teams on projects, including mini-projects.
+No collaboration is permitted between groups on the project.

 Examinations